"We have forgotten that with four simple things you can be happy"

 Belén with her daughter Claudia, 16, and one of the girls from the project. |

 Seven years ago, Belén Conesa promised his nephew a solidarity trip.
-In 2017, the nephew turned 15 and Belén kept her promise.
-He traveled with him and his 16-year-old daughter to kenya girls rescue center.
-They learned together that "with very little you can be happy" and the experience united them even more.
+In 2017, the sobri turned 15 and Belén kept her promise.
+She travelled with him and his 16-year-old daughter to .
+They learned together that "with very little you can be happy" and the experience brought them even closer together.

 Why did you decide to make a solidarity trip to Kenya?

 Because it was a promised gift to my nephew 7 years before.
-I had promised him that we were going to take a solidarity trip together.
-I looked through the different options, and the Solidarity trip to Kenya by Tumaini I found it especially appealing to go with two teenagers.
-I traveled with my 16-year-old daughter Claudia and my 15-year-old nephew Carlos.
+I had promised him that we would go on a solidarity trip together.
+I searched through the different options, and he seemed particularly attractive for me to go with two teenagers.
+I travelled with my daughter Claudia, 16, and my nephew Carlos, 15.

 Is it true that sharing a solidarity trip unites?